ros-safety/safety_working_group/safety_patterns_catalogue/index.md

 The safety patterns catalogue provides architectural descriptions and, in some cases, sample code for implementing commonly-used safety-critical architectural patterns in ROS.

+If an architecture pattern you know is not in the catalogue, [make a pull request](https://github.com/ros2/safety_working_group/pulls) to add it!

 # Patterns

 - [1oo2 voting pattern](safety_patterns_catalogue/1oo2.md)